Cheap CBD vs. Good CBD – How Not to Get Fooled 2026

 Counting is simple.
 Take the price of the bottle, divide it by the total number of milligrams of CBD in the package.
 A 10 ml bottle containing 10% CBD has 1000 mg of pure cannabinoid.
 An oil for 99 PLN comes out to 0.099 PLN per mg.
 An oil for 49 PLN with a declaration of 1000 mg comes out to 0.049 PLN per mg, which is noticeably below market.

 A low price per mg does not always mean fraud.
 Sometimes it is an isolate (cheaper to produce), sometimes a competitive brand reducing margins, and sometimes a batch with an incorrect label.
-JAMA showed in 2017 that 26% of products contained less CBD than declared, sometimes even 50% less (CAVITY, 2017).
+JAMA showed in 2017 that 26% of products contained less CBD than declared, sometimes even 50% less (JAMA, 2017).

 Table: indicative prices per mg on the market 2026